ORGULLO LATINO

 Take a stroll down any street in Miami's Little Havana district and, chances are, you'll stumble across a ventanita: a small window serving piping-hot coladas and cortaditos to customers who eagerly chat away about everything from local gossip to Cuban politics.

-Since arriving with the first wave of Cuban immigrants in the 1960s, ventanitas have revolutionized the way Miamians drink coffee and have continued to thrive despite the emergence of coffee chains such as Starbucks.
+They arrived with the first wave of Cuban immigrants in the 1960s and, ever since, ventanitas have revolutionized the way Miamians drink coffee.
+They have even continued to thrive despite the emergence of prolific coffee chains such as Starbucks.

-According to Miami food expert, Mandy Baca, ventanitas have endured thanks in large part to the unique sense of place and familiarity they offer.
+According to Miami food expert, Mandy Baca, one of the main reasons for ventanitas' endurance is the unique sense of belonging and familiarity they offer.

 "While the Starbucks experience can be stale and homogenized, ventanitas provide a sense of community," she writes for Thrillist.